Ahmed-Antule/Automated-backup-using-rsync/README.md

 # Automated-backup-using-rsync

+## Summary

+Created a Bash script to automate system backups using rsync, ensuring efficient and incremental data synchronization.
+Scheduled the script with cron for regular, time-based execution to maintain consistent and reliable backups.

+## Key Benefits

+1.Automated backups: Reduces manual effort and ensures backups happen consistently.
+2.Incremental syncing with rsync: Saves time and bandwidth by copying only changed files.
+3.Improved reliability: Scheduled cron jobs guarantee regular backups without human intervention.
+4.Data safety: Minimizes risk of data loss by maintaining up-to-date copies.

 ### Step 1
 #### i.Create a Keygen to access the remote server.Press enter for all prompts
 <img width="812" height="583" alt="1" src="https://github.com/user-attachments/assets/8d7f7fea-f8c9-4f12-99e3-a799c5a41ffa" />